We are delighted to announce that the Shinkishi Hatai International Marine

 Course in Carcinology: diversity of amphipod crustaceans

-Instructors: Dr.Anna Jażdżewska (University of Lodz, Poland)
+Instructor: Dr.Anna Jażdżewska (University of Lodz, Poland)

 Supporting RCMB staff: Dr. Hiroaki Fukumori